HISTORY OF THE DAY THE MUSIC DIED

 On February 3, 1959, a plane crash occurred in Iowa during a snow storm shortly after 1 am which killed three young rock and roll singers who would go down in history: Buddy Holly, Richie Valens, and J.P.
 “The Big Bopper” Richardson.

-Many attempts have been made to decrypt the lyrics of this abstract song, and though never explicitly stated — except that the song is dedicated to Buddy Holly — these musicians appear to represent
+Many attempts have been made to decrypt the lyrics of this abstract song, and though never explicitly stated — except that the song is dedicated to Buddy Holly — these musicians appear to represent:

 “the three men I admire most, the Father, Son, and the Holy Ghost… the day the music died.“

 “February made me shiver… bad news on the doorstep” is the date of the crash.
 These performers were planning a 24-city “Winter City Party Tour.”
 The bus was so cold that Buddy Holly decided to charter a plane to the next venue in Fargo, N.D.
+But the plane didn’t make it.

 - Richard Valenzuela, aka Richie Valens, currently had a hit with La Bamba.